angular/angular/src/cdk/testing/test-harnesses.md

 `TestElement` instances for internal elements leads users to depend on a component's internal DOM structure.

-Instead, provide more narrow-focused methods for particular actions the end user will take or particular state they may want to check.
+Instead, provide more narrow-focused methods for particular actions the end-user will take or particular state they may want to check.
 For example, `MyPopupHarness` could provide methods like `toggle` and `isOpen`: